Lexyei-Git/security-for-businesses/README.md

   - `README.md` – how managers should choose, adapt and approve policies.

 - `templates/`

-This folder contains simple CSV templates that help you start and maintain basic security records without needing specialized tools.

   - `asset-inventory.csv` – basic inventory of devices, systems, applications and key data sets.
   - `basic-risk-assessment.csv` – simple risk register linking assets to threats, likelihood, impact and planned controls.
   - `vendor-inventory-and-assessment.csv` – vendor and third-party inventory with a basic security risk view.
   - `incident-log.csv` – log for security incidents and near-misses, including containment, lessons learned and follow-up actions.

 ---